ibrahimdraidia/ibrahimdraidia.github.io/about.md

 permalink: /about/
 ---

-Hello everyone, my name is Taha Ibrahim DRAIDIA.
+Hello everyone !
+My name is Taha Ibrahim DRAIDIA.
 I am a security enthusiast with a background of software development.

 Currently based in France.